• Skip to main content

 2. Check Your Child’s Seat: Give Them Support

-As I was searching for ideas to help my son sit through dinner I came across this excellent post at Your Kids Table: How to Seat Your Child for Mealtime and Why it Matters.
+As I was searching for ideas to help my son sit through dinner, I came across this excellent post at Your Kids Table: How to Seat Your Child for Mealtime and Why it Matters.
 I highly recommend clicking over and reading that post yourself, the author is a Pediatric Occupational Therapist which means she is uniquely qualified to talk about sitting positions and kids.

-Honestly, this was something I never thought about myself as my son doesn’t *need* a booster like he did when he was younger, but what she says about sensory input for the feet and sitting with the hips, knees, and ankles at a 90-degree angle makes so much sense!
+Honestly, this was something I never thought about myself, as my son doesn’t *need* a booster like he did when he was younger, but what she says about sensory input for the feet and sitting with the hips, knees, and ankles at a 90-degree angle makes so much sense!

 Tip 2: Sensory Input for feet and proper position for sitting at the table.
 Big kids need booster too!